durability-labs/archivist-docs/ko/learn/run.md

    ```
    </details>

-2. To download circuit files, we should pass directory, RPC endpoint and marketplace address to the circuit downloader:
+2. To download circuit files, we should pass directory, RPC endpoint and optionally marketplace address to the circuit downloader:
    ```shell
    # Create circuit files folder
    mkdir -p datadir/circuits